RTippin/messenger/README.md

   - ALIAS, or multiple aliases separated by the PIPE `|` indicate specific providers the selected provider can interact with.
 - Meanings:
   - `can_message` is permissions to initiate a private conversation with another provider.
 This does not stop or alter private threads already created, nor does it impact group threads.
 Initiating a private thread is defined as a provider starting a new private thread with another provider.
 A user may not be able to start a conversation with a company, but a company may be allowed to start the conversation with the user.
 Once a private thread is created, it is business as usual!
   - `can_search` is what other providers your provider will be allowed to search for.
-A user may not be allowed to search for companies, so any companies would not be included in their API response, however companies searching may be allowed to have users in their results.
+A user may not be allowed to search for companies, so any companies would not be included in their API response, however a company performing a search may be allowed to have users in their results.
   - `can_friend` is permission to initiate a friend request with another provider.
 Similar to `can_message`, this permission only occurs when one provider sends another a friend request.
-Canceling / Accepting / Denying a friend request, or your list of actual friends is not impacted by this permission.
+Cancelling / Accepting / Denying a friend request, or your list of actual friends is not impacted by this permission.

 ***Example:***